yurabh/inventory_service/README.md

 1)About the project.

-This project is an inverter microservice microservice that sends messages using bus-amqp.
+This project is an inverter microservice that sends messages using bus-amqp.

 Spring Cloud Client, Spring Cloud Config, Spring Cloud Evreka Client are also used.